ndesale/Intelligent_wildlife_tracking-_system/README.md

 # Intelligent_wildlife_tracking-_system#

+Developed an algorithm for transmitting the data over a shortest path to the server.
+The aim was to track the animals’ locations in sanctuaries and jungles using Wi-Fi Devices eliminating the cost of GPS and GSM technologies.
+And then the location of an animal can be seen on the tablets using the android app.
+This project was sponsored by Persistent Systems.

 You will need following components to run this project:-
 1. First read what the project is about.
 2. Then you will need 3 ESP8266 wifi module (which costs about $5 each) and download it's drivers from https://cityos-air.readme.io/docs/1-usb-drivers-for-nodemcu-v10